Revanth754/S.H.I.E.L.D./README.md

 # S.H.I.E.L.D.
-just a mcu fan project(i don't own any of the media files used in this website__credits-marvel entertainment)
+I don't own any of the media files used in this website.
+_credits-marvel entertainment